Integrate with Apple Education features

 Manage a lost or stolen device

 To release the lock from the console, click the security action Activation Lock Bypass.
 For information about bypassing an activation lock, see Bypass an iOS activation lock.
-The user also can leave the login blank and type the ASM DEP activation lock bypass code as the password.
+The user also can leave the login blank and type the ASM activation lock bypass code as the password.
 That information is available in Device Details, on the Properties tab.

-To set the activation lock, go to Manage > Devices, select the device, click Security, and then click ASM DEP Activation Lock.
+To set the activation lock, go to Manage > Devices, select the device, click Security, and then click ASM Activation Lock.

 The properties ASM escrow key and ASM activation lock bypass code appear in Device details.